-Bonnie Wesorick (1995) elaborates on partnerships when she states that the quality of each person's care rests on the ability of the many people who provide the services they need to come together as partners synchronized on the mission to help them reach their ultimate health.
+Bonnie Wesorick (1995) elaborates on partnerships when she states that the quality of each person's care rests on the ability of the many people who provide the services they need to come together as partners synchronized on the mission to help them each their ultimate health.
 Every nurse must be a master of partnership.
 Why?
 The nurse is the only continuous provider of care for the person needing health care.
 The nurse is the link between the person/significant others and their physician, occupational therapist, respiratory therapist, dietitian, laboratory technician, social worker, radiologist, and physical therapist.
-For the person to get the kind of care they need, the nurse must have a partnering relationship with the person and every other provider who cares for the person.
+For the person to get the kind of care they need, the nurse must have a partnering relationship with the person and every other provider who care for the person.
 We must learn to be partners.
 Once we learn to be partners with other members of the health care team, we can reach out across disciplines and settings to create partnerships that link us with whomever is necessary to meet the patient's needs.
 To create this partnership relationship there needs to be a change in the hierarchical structure of the hospital.
 How can this hierarchical structure interfere with partnerships across disciplines/departments?
-(Wesorick, B. Presentation to Lions Gate Hospital October 31 and November 1, 1995 on Clinical Practice Model.).
+(Wesorick, B. Presentation to Lions Gate Hospital October 31 and November 1, 1995 on Clinical Practice Model.)

-In the RNABC Standards for Nursing Practice (1998) on page 5, the RNABC states that "the therapeutic relationship established between the registered nurse and clients receiving their services is based on a recognition that people are able to make decisions about their own lives and are, therefore, partners in the decision-making process (RNABC, 1994)".
+In the RNABC Standards for Nursing Practice (1998) on page 5, the RNABC states that "the therapeutic relationship established between the registered nurse and clients receiving their services is based on a recognition that people are able to make decisions about their own lives and are, therefore, partners in the decision-making process (RNABC, 1994)"

-Week 12 PARTNERSHIPS Class preparation Wesorick, B. (1997) Review the "Skills and Partnering: the invisible Competencies" below and come field of hope, potential and prepared to class to discuss how you discovery for the work have/will achieve each competency. setting.
-Creative Nursing: Review of the old and new paradigms a journal of values, issues, of thinking and how they effect experience and partnerships across collaboration.
-Vol 1,pp 3- disciplines/departments.
-10. Class discussion 1.
-Discuss the old and new paradigms of thinking and how they effect partnerships across disciplines/departments.

-- 2. In the "Skills and Competencies for the new graduate-1998" the following competencies are related to partnerships and are identified as essential for the new graduate.
-For each of the following competencies identified give an example of how you have/will achieve that competency: - 1.
-Demonstrates attitudes which contribute to effective partnerships with clients:
+Week 12 PARTNERSHIPS Class preparation Wesorick, B. (1997) Review the "skills and Partnering: the invisible Competencies" below and come field of hope, potential prepared to class to discuss how you and discovery for the have/will achieve each competency. work setting.
+Creative Review of the old and new paradigms Nursing: a journal of of thinking and how they affect values, issues, experience partnerships across and collaboration.
+Vol 1, disciplines/departments.
+3-10 Class discussion 1.
+Discuss the old and new paradigms of thinking and how they affect partnerships across disciplines/departments.
+2. In the "Skills and Competencies for the new graduate-1998" the following competencies are related to partnerships and are identified as essential for the new graduate.
+For each of the following competencies identified give an example of how you have/will achieve that competency: 1.
+Demonstrates attitudes which contribute to effective partnerships with clients: respect empathy honesty 2.
+Supports clients while coming to decisions about their health, then supports their decisions